Datamine/Project-Euler/README.md

 Verifies the solutions against the canonical values.
 This is useful to check that all solutions are still working as desired, even after having made some changes to the `Utilities`.
 Run simply with `python3 confirm-solutions.py`.

+## Further Notes

+There's no `requirements.txt` because this project solely uses standard, included libraries and the custom-written `Utilities`.